-Before the students arrive, teaching assistants (also known as TAs) help the teacher to prepare the classroom for the day ahead.
+8:00am – Before the students arrive, Teaching Assistants (also known as TAs) help the teacher to prepare the classroom for the day ahead.
 This could be anything from helping with the seating arrangements to cutting, sticking and creating fun pieces of learning materials for the exciting day ahead!

-The children will start arriving at school.
-First thing in the morning is a busy time and sometimes parents will want to speak to the class teacher first thing.
+8:30am – The children will start arriving at school.
+First thing in the morning is a busy period and sometimes parents will want to speak to the class teacher first thing.
 As the TA you’ll be on hand to help out by greeting pupils and getting them settled in the classroom.

 Lunch duties will vary from school to school, but you’ll often get 30 minutes to eat your own lunch, then help the teachers and other TAs keep an eye on the pupils and make sure everyone is having fun.